The Act Of Contrition Prayer For Confession

 The traditional prayer for Confession is the “Act of Contrition.”
 Often the formula used in confessional services contains a set of steps that a person must take to prepare for their act of contrition.
 These steps include examining one’s conscience and making a promise not to sin again.
 This prayer is a profoundly personal act, engaging one’s will and expressing genuine sorrow for the sin committed.

-READ: Prayer For Failing Marriage
+READ: Prayer For My People

 The sacrament of penance is also known as reconciliation, and the priest will usually assist a person who needs help making a confession.
 He or she will lead the person through the steps of good confession.
 However, this is a short prayer.
 However, it is important to understand the sacrament of penance and the differences between it and act of contrition.